betaglot/plantabeta/docs/tutorial/TutorialOverview.md

 Active Recall is the most effective way to learn new things.

-Multiple choice tests, where Planters choose from a selection of images or a selection of text answers.
+Multiple choice tests, where Plantors choose from a selection of images or a selection of text answers.

 <https://brilliant.org/>